Dr. Michael May (FRCS) — Updated on February 10, 2023

 If your symptoms are severe, your GP may be able to prescribe you antibiotics, topical steroids, or antifungal shampoo.
 These treatments are prescribed when there is evidence of infection or inflammation alongside traction alopecia.

-Other ways to treat hair loss
+What are some other ways to treat hair loss?

+Hair loss affects a lot of people.
+But it can be a real knock to your confidence if you start to notice thinning or bald patches.
 If you’ve lost some of your hair because of traction alopecia and it’s not growing back, there are other hair loss treatments that you can look into.

 Minoxidil is a popular hair loss treatment that can be used by both men and women to stimulate hair growth.
-It’s a topical solution that is applied twice daily, and has some promising studies that prove its efficacy.
+It’s a topical solution that is applied twice daily and has some promising studies that prove its efficacy.
 It may even help in cases of advanced traction alopecia [2].

 In more extreme cases, where you have larger bald patches, or your hairline has receded significantly due to traction alopecia, you may also think about whether a hair transplant is right for you.
-Afro hair transplants are popular with those of African descent who have traction alopecia.
+Afro-hair transplants are popular with those of African descent who have traction alopecia.

 Talk to a specialist ☎ 020 7935 1861.